hmc-cs111-spring2023/project-AdamrBeckwith/notebooks/Notebook1.md

  - [Turning and Exporting a Scala Project as One single .jar file](https://github.com/sbt/sbt-onejar)
  - [GUI programming in Scala](https://otfried.org/scala/gui.html)

+### Thoughts:

 From my research the actual structure of my program, I chose to do the following: The DSL will be a External Domain language, and implemented in scala.
 While I did a internal one for the previous project, I will have some guidence from others that did external while I set that up.
 Then, the external DSL will be set into a simple GUI following the tutorial above.
 Im not going to focus on prettyness or anything like that, I imagine this will be simple and I will focus mostly on the implementation of the language.
+The gui will either allow directly editing a text document and a run button, or to select a already written text file.

 The language will have two overarcing setups.
 1 build a roll roll {description} and then enacting stats on that roll.
+Rolls can be reused by a name and can be nested if possible.
+See design for more.
+The creation of stats would use the Scalapy package to grab some python graphing packages.
+There might be some scala graphing packages tho, so Ill keep an eye out for that.

+Lastly, I will convert the scala to a single jar file as above.
+So the final checklist is
+- Make the simplest working version of the DSL
+- Make a Simple *working* GUI
+- Set up Jar adaptation
+- Add Stats to DSL
+- Improve DSL
+- Improve GUI

+### Design :

 ## Questions